macandro96/pytorch-depth-motion/README.md

 ```

 ## Checkpoints
-Our trained checkpoint can be found here on the drive link.
+Our trained checkpoint can be found on the [drive link](https://drive.google.com/file/d/13c9_M8TniaHrxPrO408pOXxpmslPSQJ6/view?usp=sharing).

 ## Depth metrics
 The depth metrics are calculated on the KITTI 2015 test dataset.
 The results are as follows: